alorence/django-modern-rpc/docs/misc/proto_refs.rst

 and related documentation), but this was proposed in an `unofficial addendum <http://xmlrpc-c.sourceforge.net/introspection.html>`_.

 System introspection procedures (`system.listMethods`, `system.methodHelp` and `system.methodSignature`) are now
-widely implemented in various XML-RPC servers libraries.
+widely implemented in various XML-RPC server libraries.

 Multicall
 ^^^^^^^^^